Selected Papers

 (* equal contribution)

-I am extremely grateful to work with Prof. David McAllester (TTIC), Prof. Karen Livescu (TTIC), Prof. Michael Maire (UChicago), and Prof. Jiawei Zhou (Stony Brook).
-In the past, I've worked with Prof. Allyson Ettinger (Ai2).
-I couldn’t appreciate their invaluable insights and support more!
+I graduated from the University of Chicago in 2025.
+During undergrad, I was extremely grateful to work with Prof. David McAllester (TTIC), Prof. Karen Livescu (TTIC), Prof. Michael Maire (UChicago), Prof. Jiawei Zhou (Stony Brook), and Prof. Allyson Ettinger (AI2).
+I couldn’t appreciate their invaluable insights and support more.
+A huge thank-you as well to my early mentors: David Yunis (TTIC), Chenghao Yang (UChicago), and Marcelo Sandoval-Castañeda (TTIC)—they taught me so much when I knew nothing about research.
+Be sure to check out their interesting work!

 Yanhong Li, Karen Livescu, Jiawei Zhou.
 Chunk-Distilled Language Modeling.
 ICLR 2025.